Bard At Brooklyn Public Library

 A New Model For College Education

-Building on the values and 15-year success of the Bard Prison Initiative (BPI), Bard Microcolleges bring full scholarship, high quality, liberal arts education to communities most often isolated from the university experience.
-The strengths of the Microcolleges rest in alliances between institutions that are conventionally separate from one another but have overlapping missions, common purpose, and shared core values.
-These alliances dramatically reduce the cost of college.
+Building on BPI’s values and success, the Bard Microcollege brings high-quality, full-scholarship, liberal arts education to those communities most often excluded from the university experience.
+Each Microcollege is created in partnership with a community-based institution.
+Their strength is the result of alliances between organizations that are conventionally separate from one another but have overlapping missions, common purpose, and shared core values.

-Bard’s Microcollege partners provide critical resources, such as classroom and study space, a community of motivated applicants, and scholarships that cover tuition and the cost of books.
+Partners provide local know-how and credibility, classroom and study space, and a community from which to draw a student body.
+They bring their own unique sets of expertise and resources, and are deeply invested in the long-term learning and development of every member of their communities.
+Together, those qualities provide a context in which students can focus on and thrive in college.
 Bard provides an associate in arts degree program with small seminar courses taught in person by experienced professors, academic advising, and tutoring support.
-Continuing education and career development are priorities from the outset.
+Continuing education and career development are a priority from the outset.

 Bard Microcollege Holyoke

-The pilot Bard Microcollege launched in Holyoke, Massachusetts in August 2016.
-Bard’s partner for the first Microcollege is The Care Center, a community based educational organization with a history of success in supporting young mothers to complete their high school equivalencies and continue on to college.
-Bard Microcollege Holyoke students are now enrolled full-time and earning their associate degrees at The Care Center.
+The pilot Bard Microcollege launched in Holyoke, Massachusetts in August 2016 and in its first year enrolled 20 full-time students working toward their associate degrees.
+Bard’s partner for this first microcollege is The Care Center, an innovative community-based educational organization with a history of success in supporting young women who have left high school and are either pregnant or parenting.
+The first graduates of Bard Microcollege Holyoke will earn their degrees this May.